 - In Star Trek Beyond, the Enterprise comes under attack by a swarm of small ships led by Krall, which Captain Kirk attempts and fails miserably to destroy with phasers and photon torpedoes.
 There are too many targets for Enterprise's Frickin' Laser Beams, and the swarm simply evades the torpedoes (because Hollywood thinks missiles need a direct hit to detonate).
 Starbase Yorktown attempts the same tactics when Krall attacks the station in the third act, to equally little success.
-Ultimately, Enterprise and Yorktown are able to destroy the swarm by jamming the drones' communications by spamming the radio frequency with the Beastie Boys, causing the drones to crash into each other and explode.
+Ultimately, the re-activated USS Franklin and Yorktown are able to destroy the swarm by jamming the drones' communications by spamming the radio frequency with the Beastie Boys, causing the drones to crash into each other and explode.

 - The Dark Elf Trilogy has Alton and Masoj get a swarm of poisonous spiders unleashed upon them when meddling in some forbidden magic.
 Masoj tries to shoot one off Alton's shoulder with his crossbow.
 Alton, in desperation, uses a fireball instead.